isc-projects/kea/doc/guide/dhcp4-srv.rst

 only.
 In some cases it may be preferable to use more compact notation.

-After all the parameters have been specified, we have two contexts open: global and Dhcp4, hence we need two closing curly brackets to close them.
+After all the parameters have been specified, we have two contexts open: global and Dhcp4; thus, we need two closing curly brackets to close them.

 Lease Storage